-We don’t just focus on your four years at Taylor, we focus on the next 40 years.
-We are concerned with God’s calling on your life, and how we can help develop your potential based on your passions, desires, and gifts.
+We not only care about your four years at Taylor—we care about the next 40 years.
+We are concerned with God’s calling on your life and how we can help develop your potential based on your passions, desires and gifts.
 We are dedicated to helping you build critical thinking skills so you are prepared to be a faithful Christian biologist wherever God places you.

-Here, we address questions we are commonly asked from prospective students.
-Do you have a question that is not addressed here?
-Contact Dr. Jeff Regier, our biology department chair, today!
-Better yet, schedule a visit to come on campus for a face-to-face and a tour of the Euler Science Complex!
+If you have a question not addressed here, contact Dr. Jeff Regier, our biology department chair or schedule a visit to come on campus for a face-to-face meeting and a tour of the Euler Science Complex.

 - Taylor’s biology program is one of the premier programs among Christian colleges and universities throughout the United States.
-The programs are varied and geared towards current developments in biology and the jobs being offered currently in biology.
-The labs are well equipped so students gain hands on experiences with equipment that sets them at the front of biology education.
+The programs are varied and geared toward current developments in biology and the jobs offered within biology.
+Labs provide students with hands-on experience with equipment that sets them at the forefront of biology education.

-- We have highly diverse PhD faculty.
-It’s rare for an institution of Taylor’s size to have such a large and diverse biology faculty – all holding doctorates from renowned universities.
-On staff you’ll find a molecular biologist, cell biologist, physiologist, zoologist, botanist and science education specialist.
-Our department has a strong relationship with the Department of Environmental Sciences.
+- We have a highly diverse faculty.
+It’s rare for an institution of Taylor’s size to have such a large and diverse biology faculty.
+On staff, you’ll find a molecular biologist, cell biologist, physiologist, zoologist, and science education specialist.
+Our department also has a strong relationship with the Earth and Environmental Science department.

 - State-of-the-art facilities.
-Flourish in the new Euler Science Complex, teeming with graduate-level technology and instrumentation, cardiovascular research surgery room, large greenhouses for plant research, cell/molecular biology lab, cell culture room, microbiology lab, advanced physiology lab and other dedicated laboratories as well as our 700-acre arboretum, which serves as an excellent field laboratory.
-You will work alongside our faculty with these tools, so you have an edge above competition in graduate school and the workplace.
+Our labs in the Euler Science Complex have graduate-level technology and instrumentation including a cardiovascular research surgery room, large greenhouses for plant research, cell/molecular biology lab, cell culture room, microbiology lab, advanced physiology lab, and other dedicated laboratories as well as our 700-acre arboretum, which serves as an excellent field laboratory.
+You will work with these tools alongside our faculty, gaining an edge above competition in graduate school and the workplace.

 How can I grow professionally outside the classroom?